-- 67. Take the small MDF aerial block you made earlier and screw it to the base of the chassis (on the longitudinal centerline) in the position shown. - 68.
+- 65. Take the small MDF aerial block you made earlier and screw it to the base of the chassis in the position shown (on the longitudinal centerline forward of centre). - 66.
 Place two strips of Velcro hooks 100mm long on top of the Velcro loops on each battery.
 Peel off the backing paper and press each battery firmly onto the chassis in the correct location.
-Allow the Velcro glue to harden for two minutes before lifting off the batteries.
+Allow the Velcro glue to harden for at least two minutes before lifting off the batteries.